Organic Vapor Screening Kit for the Home or Office

 Organic Vapor Screen Check monitors about seventy different chemicals.
 This includes almost all the common vapors that can be found in indoor air.

-Organic Vapor Screening Kit are ideal for someone who...
+Organic Vapor Screening Kit for the Home or Office are ideal for someone who...

 - Needs a test kit that will efficiently monitor about seventy different chemicals at a desired test site.